octobercms/docs/3.x/extend/tailor-fields.md

 ### Content Field Registration

-Plugins should register content fields by overriding the `registerContentFields` method inside the [Plugin registration class](../plugin/registration.md#registration-file).
+Plugins should register content fields by overriding the `registerContentFields` method inside the [plugin registration file](./extending.md).
 The method returns an array containing the widget class in the keys and widget short code as the value.
 Example:

 ```php
 /**